GauntStrelok/emote-widget-simple/README.md

 #### Channel Name

 The name of the channel you want to pull emotes from.
-In this example twitch channel https://www.twitch.tv/itsatreee, `itsatreee` is the channel name.
+In this example, https://www.twitch.tv/itsatreee `itsatreee` is the channel name.

 ### Configuration